OneForFreedom/Grid-Chain/JOURNAL.md

 #### ~Final TTT: 13h~

 Looking back at this, I realise this journal is very dodgy.
 I'm reducing hours for ts.
+(More specifically for the 1st among us section and the revolt section.)

 ### Final TTT: 10h